Ravision-Tech/ravisiontech.com/README.md

 ## Contributing

-Contributions are always welcome, though, as this is my personal portfolio website, it may be rejected for any reason.
+Contributions are always welcome, though, as this is the company website for Ravision Tech LLC, it may be rejected for any reason.

 ## Feedback